YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Signal_Routing/RF_Switch/README.md

 > A more advanced switch that routes two input signals to one of two outputs.

-- ⚙️ **How it works**:
-  The DPDT switch allows for the switching of two independent signal paths simultaneously, which is useful for more complex systems.

 - 📡 **Applications**:
   - Transceiver circuits